bitbay/csc1903/README.md

 		if splittedTerms.not.length > 0
 			matchType.add(NOT)

+		/*
-		// here are just the basic condition listed, to see all the combinations
+		 * just the basic conditions are listed here, to see all the combinations
-		// please see the source file.
+		 * please see the source file.
+		 */
 		switch matchType
 			case OR
 				if matchedAttrs.or.length > 0